ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

     failed to transfer file to /tmp/ansible/file.txt\r\nprotocol error: filename does not match request

 This is due to a bug in newer releases of OpenSSH in the ``scp`` client that is used on the Ansible controller.
-These releases attempt to validate that the path of the file to fetch matches the requested requested path.
+These releases attempt to validate that the path of the file to fetch matches the requested path.
 This validation will fail if the remote filename requires quotes to escape spaces or non-ascii chars in its path.
 If you come across this error there are a few different ways to ignore this validation, such as: